Planning for 2017 and SUTRI aquathlon

 Yesterday evening, I marshalled at an event for my other Tri Club – SUTRI.
 An aquathlon had been organised at the local lake for Freshers.
 It consisted of a 300m swim and a 2.5k run.
 I’d have loved to have taken part, but I’m not sure that my wetsuit would fit me, and I was afraid that the water would be too cold.
 (I was right to think that as it was a chilly 13C/55F – brrrr!)

 Stu and I arrived at 5:30pm, but there weren’t many people around.
 During the day, quite a few people had dropped out.
 The main group was travelling by public Uni-Link bus.
-Unfortunately, they were travelling at rush hour and as it is the start of the academic year, the first bus that arrived was full, so they had to wait for another bus.
+Unfortunately, they were travelling at rush hour.
+As it is the start of the academic year, the first bus that arrived was full, so they had to wait for another bus.

-Eventually, it was agreed that there would be two waves for the event – the people who were ready at the lake and a second wave for the people who were stuck on the bus.
-This was mainly because the light was going and a long section of the run route is tree-lined, so it’s quite dark even on a sunny day.
+Eventually, it was agreed that there would be two waves for the event.
+The first wave would be the people who were ready at the lake and a second wave for the people who were stuck on the bus.
+This was mainly because the light was going.
+A long section of the run route is tree-lined, so it’s quite dark even on a sunny day.

 I was marshalling at the first main turn.
 I took a camping chair with me as I wasn’t sure how long I would have to stand for and I get faint if I stand still for too long.
 The chair turned out to be unnecessary for two reasons: firstly, I was right by some picnic tables and secondly, it wasn’t long before the athletes came past.